WebAssembly/gc/proposals/gc/wob/README.md

 ### Value representations

-Wob types are lowered to Wams as shown in the following table.
+Wob types are lowered to Wasm as shown in the following table.

 | Wob type | Wasm value type | Wasm field type |
 | -------- | --------------- | --------------- |